Why language matters

 – and gives us a sense of belonging.

-For centuries, the spoken word was the means through which primitive societies were able to ensure they would pass their culture on to future generations.
+For centuries, the spoken word was the means through which primitive societies could ensure they would pass their culture on to future generations.

-Through orally-transmitted stories handed down from parents to children to grandchildren, cultural identity was preserved.
+Orally transmitted stories handed down from parents to children to grandchildren preserved cultural identity.

 People found a sort of map, hidden within that language, guiding how they were to live their lives within that society, defining traditions and norms.

-Language is a product of society, that particular group’s needs, values, priorities, mainly carrying its DNA, mold.
+Language is a social product that a particular group’s needs, values, and priorities mold, mainly carrying its DNA.

 It’s no wonder that UNESCO’s Universal Declaration on Cultural Diversity asserts that people have the right to express themselves in the language of their choice and to obtain an education that respects their cultural identity.